gowrish28gog/Assisted_learning_app/README.md

 ELEVEN_LABS_API_KEY=your_eleven_labs_api_key
 ```

-Replace the placeholder values with your actual API keys.

-## Usage
+## 🚀 Running the App

-Start the application with:
+Start the Streamlit application:

 ```bash
 streamlit run app.py
 ```

-The application will be available at `http://localhost:8501` by default.
+Visit `http://localhost:8501` in your browser.

-## Features
+## ✨ Features

-- **Document Processing**: Upload and analyze educational materials in PDF or text format
+- 📄 **PDF/Text Upload**: Process your documents with ease
-- **Intelligent Summarization**: Generate concise summaries using GEMMA model
+- ✍️ **Smart Summarization**: Use GEMMA to condense content
-- **Question Generation**: Create relevant practice questions using LLaMA 3.2
+- ❓ **Question Generation**: Get context-based Q&A from LLaMA 3.2
-- **Voice Interaction**: Engage with content through natural speech using Eleven Labs
+- 🗣️ **Voice Interaction**: Learn via natural speech (Eleven Labs)
-- **Knowledge Retrieval**: Access up-to-date information from the web via Exa
+- 🌐 **Web Knowledge Integration**: Enrich learning with Exa
-- **Local AI Processing**: Utilize powerful LLMs on your machine for privacy and performance
+- 🔐 **Local AI Execution**: Keeps data private and fast

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-[Insert your license information here]
+We welcome contributions of all kinds!
+Feel free to open issues or submit pull requests.

-## Acknowledgements
+## 🙏 Acknowledgements

-- LLaMA 3.2 and Gemma model developers
+- Meta (LLaMA 3.2) and Google (Gemma) for the models
-- Eleven Labs for voice synthesis technology
+- Eleven Labs for voice synthesis
-- Exa for knowledge retrieval capabilities
+- Exa for real-time search capabilities
-- ConvertAPI for document processing
+- ConvertAPI for PDF handling
-- Streamlit for the web application framework
+- Streamlit for building the interactive interface